AyushmanJena/ObsidianBackup/JAVA Microservices/01 Introduction 🟢.md

 Q. Is it possible to have the end client directly call the individual microservices and collect data on the client side ?
 YES

+Note: You need to handle the port numbers for multiple applications if running on the same machine

+Note: Each spring boot project here runs it's own instance of tomcat